-English undergraduate majors at Lesley University develop a broad base of literary, cultural, and personal knowledge.
-The major’s English classes cultivate skills essential to any future profession, including concise writing and the ability to make oral presentations with ease.
+English undergraduate majors develop a broad base of literary, cultural, and personal knowledge.
+The major’s classes cultivate skills essential to any future profession, including concise writing and the ability to make oral presentations with ease.

-The bachelor's degree program in English focuses on studying the most significant works of American and world literature, while placing a strong emphasis on interdisciplinary study that exposes students to a rich cross-section of historical and cultural contexts.
-The curriculum, placing equal weight on theory and practice, encourages students to participate in faculty research, pursue independent study and develop relationships with faculty and professional mentors to guide their growth as scholars and professionals.
-Writing, research and communications skills, central to gathering and sharing knowledge, are developed and supported through the first-year writing sequence, 3000-level research-focused courses, and the culminating senior seminar project.
+This major focuses on significant works of American and world literature, while emphasizing interdisciplinary study, to expose you to a cross-section of historical and cultural contexts.
+The curriculum, placing equal weight on theory and practice, encourages you to participate in research, pursue independent study, and develop relationships with faculty and professional mentors so you can grow as a scholar and a professional.
+You will be able to develop your writing, research, and communications skills through the first-year writing sequence, 3000-level research-focused courses, and the culminating senior seminar project.

-Beginning freshman year, English majors benefits from more than 270 hours of internship and field-based learning opportunities ideal for exploring work environments and career pathways.
-Internship sites in the undergraduate English program have included The Harvard Review, Teen Voices, and the Museum of Science.
+As an English major, you'll benefit from more than 270 hours of internships beginning your freshman year, which are ideal for exploring work environments and career pathways.
+Internship sites in this major have included The Harvard Review, Teen Voices, and the Museum of Science.

-Study abroad opportunities have includes sites in London and Spain, with visits to Shakespeare's Globe, the National, and the Orpheum Theatres.
+Study abroad sites have included London and Spain, with visits to Shakespeare's Globe, the National, and the Orpheum Theatres.

-The Literature track at Lesley University emphasizes a close analysis of texts, which assists in developing the students’ ability to respond critically to the written word.
-Attention is given to writing clearly and persuasively.
+Literature Track: Emphasizes a close analysis of texts, which assists in developing your ability to respond critically to the written word, as well as writing clearly and persuasively.

-The English major’s Drama track gives students a firm foundation in dramatic literature.
+Drama Track: Provides a firm foundation in dramatic literature.
 Majors also focus on the practical theater skills needed to perform on stage or work behind the scenes.